Marvel: Ultimate Alliance 2: Reception and sales

 The PlayStation 3 and Xbox 360 versions of Marvel: Ultimate Alliance 2 have received positive reviews from most critics, and Metacritic currently holds the game at 74/100 for the PlayStation 3 and 73/100 for the Xbox 360.
 Brian Michael Bendis, writer for Marvel Comics, was given an early opportunity to play the game, to which he later tweeted: "Happy to give a huge thumbs up for 'Ultimate Alliance 2.'
 The stills do it no justice.
 It's gorgeous".
 The Nintendo DS and Wii fared much poorer, holding 65/100 and 50/100 for their respective platforms.

 GameSpot's Kevin VanOrd stated that the game delivers "the button-mashing, power-flinging, over-the-top action fans of the original would expect", additionally praising the branched story and unlockables, citing additional replay value.
 However, the reviewer cited "technical oddities" and said that the "RPG elements were stripped down".
 1Up.com's Thierry Nguyen was more critical, saying that the game was "like Ben Reilly: almost, but not quite as good as the original", citing issues with alternate costumes that "seem pretty lame", "a persistent feeling of oversimplification" and that a hope that "either Raven returns as the developer or Vicarious Visions learns from its missteps".
 He did however praise a "more coherent story", new fusion abilities, and gameplay tweaks.
 IGN's Greg Miller gave the game a 7.7 /10, praising its new fusions and "healthy cast" but criticizing the game's similar gameplay to its predecessor, inconsistent voice acting, and its weak CG cutscenes.

-The Xbox 360 and PlayStation versions were nominated for a 2009 D.I.C.E.
-Award for Outstanding Achievement in Adapted Story.
+During the 13th Annual Interactive Achievement Awards, Marvel: Ultimate Alliance 2 received a nomination for "Outstanding Achievement in Adapted Story" by the Academy of Interactive Arts & Sciences.

 According to the NPD sales group the Xbox 360 version of Marvel: Ultimate Alliance 2 was seventh in sales for September 2009, selling 236,000 units.
 However, the sales dropped in October 2009, with the game no longer listed in the top ten in sales.

-Sequel
+Reboot

 On December 6, 2018, a third game was announced in the Ultimate Alliance franchise titled Marvel Ultimate Alliance 3: The Black Order.
 Unlike the previous games which were released on multiple consoles, this installment is published by Nintendo as a Nintendo Switch exclusive.
 The game features a team of heroes uniting to prevent Thanos and the Black Order from obtaining the Infinity Stones.